FAQs

 The design life of Beacon Fen Energy Park is expected to be around 40 years.
 We will review the condition of the equipment throughout the lifetime of the project and at the end of its intended design life decide whether it remains in a viable condition to continue operation after that time.
 Any extension of the life of Beacon Fen Energy Park beyond the 40 years would be dependent on new negotiations with landowners and new planning consent.

-Similarly, studies are ongoing to minimise the visual impact of scheme, with screening and planting design being incorporated into the final design to reduce visual impact as well as provide environmental enhancement areas and buffer zones.
+Similarly, studies were undertaken to minimise the visual impact of the scheme, with screening and planting design being incorporated into the final design to reduce visual impact as well as provide environmental enhancement areas and buffer zones.

-Measures could include providing new habitats, connecting and enhancing existing habitats, new planting of hedgerows and woodland, seeding of wildflower and new grassland and the introduction of grazing.
+Measures typically include providing new habitats, connecting and enhancing existing habitats, new planting of hedgerows and woodland, seeding of wildflower and new grassland and the introduction of grazing.

 There is always a balance to be found when new development comes forward, with many factors and impacts to consider.
 Due to its proposed location, Beacon Fen Energy Park will utilise land that could be used for food production.
 However, the land take involved is minimal in the context of food production across Lincolnshire and allows clean energy to be generated at greater scale and efficiency than rooftop alternatives.